justinmauldin7/hw-backend-challenge/README.md

 We wrote a very simple API to return the data as a JSON data structure.

-Finally, we chose a few tools that that are somewhat new to us (ROM, the Dry libraries), which makes the database layer not as clean as we would normally produce.
+Finally, we chose a few tools that that are simple and relatively dependency-light (ROM, the Dry libraries), which makes the database layer a bit more open-ended than the conventions Rails would otherwise provide.
 ROM provides more tooling for a cleaner configuration setup, but we did not make full use of that functionality.